BedrockStreaming/tech.bedrockstreaming.com/_posts/2025-12-09-tvjs-e2e-tests.md

 Since our Gherkin tests are ultimately just code, the obvious solution was the same as for any coding convention: lint it.

 We used [gherkin-lint](https://github.com/vsiakka/gherkin-lint).
-It's a tools used by other teams in the company and supports custom rules.
+It's a tool used by other teams in the company and supports custom rules.
 We wrote a custom rule to enforce our navigation discipline.

 The rule is simple and strict: any step that triggers LRUD navigation (“I press the X key”) must be immediately followed by a focus assertion (“X should be focused”).